Maruf-dev/js.tutorial/js.md

 - variable
 - str => '...' or "..."
 <!-- ahror web -->
+- numbers
+in js all numbers are number. there no differens beetween 1 or 3.5. they all are same. math operators +,-,*,/, **, %
+-explain updating data with a method of likes. (like there was 10 likes and smbd liked and its now 11 likes) NaN => 5 / 'salom'
+// math in js
+Math.round(2.8) => 3 // yaxlitlash

+//
 - most used str methods
 ''.toUpperCase() / .toLowerCase() / var.lastIndexOf('a') / var.indexOf('a')
 var.slice(0,4) => cuts via indexs / slice(4) => stars form 4th index.